AaronRobson/AaronRobsonCV/README.md

 ### Windows

 1. Download [TeXstudio](http://texstudio.sourceforge.net/).
-2. Open aaron-robson-cv.tex in it.
+2. Open aaronrobson-cv.tex in it.
 3. Build with F5.
 4. Allow it to download the res.cls package.